On the 256-dimensional gamma matrix representation of the Clifford algebra Cl(1,7) and its relation to the Lie algebra SO(1,9): Representation of the (1,7) algebra for the 8-component Dirac equation

-Let us mark the first difference between the consideration in four-component \cite{Real-1,Real-2,Real-3,Real-4} and eight-component formalism.
-In the space of 4-component spinors it was impossible to introduce the representation $\textit{C}\ell^{\mathbb{R}}$(1,5) instead (or together with) $\textit{C}\ell^{\mathbb{R}}$(0,6).
-Here such variant is possible and is under consideration due to the more wide properties of the algebra $\textit{C}\ell^{\mathbb{R}}$(1,7):
+Let us mark the first difference between the consideration in the four-component formalism of [1--4] and the eight-component formalism considered here.
+In the space of 4-component Dirac $\psi$-function it was impossible to introduce the representation $\textit{C}\ell^{\texttt{R}}$(1,5) instead (or together with) $\textit{C}\ell^{\texttt{R}}$(0,6).
+Here such option is possible and is under consideration due to the additional generators of the algebra $\textit{C}\ell^{\texttt{R}}$(1,7):

-The operators (\ref{Main-2}) satisfy the anti-commutation relations
+The operators (20) satisfy the anti-commutation relations